jarbaem/Data-Management-Project-1/README.md

 ## 📌 Data Overview

 The dataset used in this project contains job listings sourced from [Kaggle](https://www.kaggle.com/datasets/azraimohamad/jobstreet-all-job-dataset/data).
-This dataset compiles a huge range of job listings from Jobstreet, offering a comprehensive view of the current employment landscape from various industries in Malaysia specifically focuses on JobStreet job postings in Malaysia.
+This dataset compiles a huge range of job listings from Jobstreet, offering a comprehensive view of the current employment landscape from various industries in Malaysia specifically.
 It includes detailed information such as:

 | Column Name   | Description                                                           |
 | ------------- | --------------------------------------------------------------------- |